Entanglion/entanglion-spoe/README.md

 2. **Planet tokens**.
 Shuffle the planet tokens and place one face down on each planet in the Entanglion system.
 3. **Quantum Depot**.
 Roll the Centarious die and place the Quantum Depot on the indicated planet in Superious (0 -> Minus, 1 -> Plus).
 4. **Engine cards**.
 Distribute the colored PROBE cards to each player and place the remaining (black) PROBE card with the rest of the engine cards.
 Shuffle and place the engine cards face down on the engine card stack.
 Deal three engine cards to each player.
 5. **Pirate cards**.
-Shuffle the pirate cards and place them face down in the two pirate outposts.
+Shuffle the pirate card deck and deal out six cards face up to the two pirate outposts.
 6. **Quantum event cards**.
 Shuffle the quantum event cards and place them face down on the quantum event stack.
 7. **Determine first player**.
 Determine the first player by rolling the Entanglion die.
 The player with the highest roll goes first and takes possession of the first player token.
 Re-roll in case of a tie
 8. **Spaceship placement**.
 The first player may choose which planet their fleet begins on in Centarious.
 The other player's fleet begins on the other planet in Centarious.
 Both spaceships in a fleet begin on the same planet.